 Above ground pool mistakes, or things you should never do to an above ground swimming pool.

-I installed pools for nearly 40 years.
+I installed pools for 50 years.
 During that time I had to fix many a mistake that could have been avoided, if only they had known.
+This page deals with mistakes made after a pool is installed, I also have a page about pool installation mistakes, if you have not installed yet it is worth checking out.

 The most costly mistake has to be leaving an in ground, above ground pool, empty.
 Above ground pools are meant to be just that, above the ground.
 We do, however, put them into the ground.
 They do quite well in the ground except when left empty.
 An empty above ground pool in the ground is a disaster waiting to happen.
 The first time it rains, the dirt around the pool gets heavy, and the pool caves in.
 Now, instead of just needing a new liner, the entire pool needs to be removed, straightened out, and reinstalled.
 Before the pool can be reinstalled a lot of dirt needs to be removed from the hole.
 All the dirt that caved in plus all the dirt for about 2' around the pool frame.
 It is a very expensive mess to fix.